 (4) Over the course of six seasons and 61 total home matches, City has drawn 219,142 fans.

 How do we measure up?

-If Detroit City FC was added to the following leagues, their 2016 regular season average attendance of 5208 would put them:
+If Detroit City FC was added to the following leagues (as constituted before the ongoing USSF-NASL debacle), their 2017 competitive match average attendance of 5925 would put them:

-City led the NPSL in average attendance in 2016 and ranked 31st out of all men’s professional and amateur clubs (data as of August 1st).
+City led the NPSL in average attendance for the second consecutive year and ranked 29th out of all US men’s professional and amateur clubs, up from 31st in 2016.

 For the first time, Detroit City FC’s year-on-year average attendance grew only modestly, rather than by leaps and bounds.
 I’m annoyed I can’t find the article with this quote, but during the playoffs Alex Wright made a comment about how the large crowds for those matches were helping to make up for regular season attendance that was a little disappointing.

 Truly, 5366 is not much of an improvement from 5208, but for anyone who regularly attends DCFC matches, it’s clear that last season’s attendance counting system was borked.
 We like to give a hard time to leagues (MLS) and clubs (Grand Rapids) who appear to inflate their numbers, but City’s problem seems to be the opposite.

 This past season, there were at least three or four matches where the announced attendance differed wildly from the eyeball test.
 Perhaps most egregious was the Glentoran friendly where the symbolic number of 5067 (meant to commemorate the 50th anniversary of the Detroit Cougars’ 1967 season) was announced, omitting at least a good 1000 people.
 My eyes also get squinty when I look at the game-by-game chart and see that a regular season meeting with Ann Arbor on a Tuesday night allegedly drew 500 more people than the same matchup in the Midwest Regional Final.